 Some patient's coronary arteries are not good candidates for angioplasty and/or stents.
 Such patients may benefit from another treatment technique termed bypass surgery.
 Bypass surgery occurs when a surgeon removes a blood vessel from one part of the body (chest, legs, or arms) and uses it to connect one open part of a coronary artery to another open part, thus bypassing the area that has blocked blood flow.
 Often the surgeon may need to bypass more than one artery.

 The decision to try and stent a coronary artery versus doing bypass surgery is usually recommended to the patient by their cardiologist and a heart surgeon.
 Bypass surgery is usually done if coronary arteries are narrowed or blocked in multiple places.

 Health conditions, lifestyle, age, and family history may increase your risk for heart disease.
 Although men, even at a younger age, have a higher risk for heart disease than women, heart disease is still the number one killer of both sexes (about 611,000 total deaths/year).
 Approximately 735,000 people in the U.S. suffer a heart attack every year.
 People with a family history of heart disease, who smoke, and who are obese have a higher risk of developing heart disease.
-About half of all Americans (47%) have at least one of three key risk factor for heart disease including high blood pressure, high cholesterol, or smoking.
+About half of all Americans (47%) have at least one of three key risk factors for heart disease including high blood pressure, high cholesterol, or smoking.
 Approximately 80 million people in the U.S. have some form of heart disease.
 It is the leading cause of death in men and women in the U.S.

 Often, risk factors for heart disease can be managed or reduced through simple methods.
 Common risk factors for heart disease include the following: